FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 This is also a way for the Measurer to inform the Controller about its surprising behavior, for example when rounding the Trial Duration value.

-{::comment}
-    [Not very important, but easy and nice recommendation.]

-    <mark>MKP2 [VP] TODO: Recommend for Controller to return all trials at relevant bounds,
-    as that may better inform users when surprisingly small amount of trials was performed, just because the the trial effective duration values were big.</mark>

-    <mark>MKP2 [VP] TODO: Repeat that this is not here to deal with duration stretching.</mark>

-{:/comment}

 ### Trial Output

 Definition: